dnsimple/dnsimple-support/content/articles/account-users.markdown

 ## Adding members to an account

 <div class="section-steps" markdown="1">
-1. Once you've subscribed to an eligible plan, visit the account page by clicking the name of the account in the menu.
+1. Once you've subscribed to an eligible plan, clicki the name of the account in the menu to visit the account page.

     ![Visit settings for selected account](/files/account-switcher.jpg)